MiguelCriado/jUIce/README.md

 There are two kinds of views in Maui: Windows and Panels.
 The main reason for this distinction is their overall behavior and conceptual meaning; windows are the focal element of information for the user and there can only be one of them focused at any given moment, whereas any number of panels can be open at the same time and alongside the current window so they work as containers for complementary info.

 ### Window
 A window is the focal element of UI information at any given time (if any).
 They usually take up all the space available in the screen and, therefore, only one of them can be focused in a particular moment.
+They are stored in the history stack and will be automatically shown again with the same ViewModel when the next window in the stack is closed.

 According to their behavior, there are two kinds of window: regular and popup.

-A **regular window** is stored in the history stack and will be automatically shown again with the same ViewModel when the next window is closed.
+A **regular window** is your main source of dialog with the player.
+They usually take all the screen space and conform the menu tree of your game.

-A **popup**, on the other hand, is a volatile kind of window that is supposed to be shown over the current displayed views (both windows and panels), which is discarded after being closed.
+A **popup**, on the other hand, is a volatile kind of window that is supposed to be shown over the current displayed views (both windows and panels).
+They are automatically shown over a background shadow to occlude previous information.

 Both of them can be enqueued so they are shown in order when the previous one is closed.